RagnarB83/ash-documentation/docs/coordinate-input.rst

     """

 Then define object (here called **HF_frag**) of class *Fragment* by passing the coordinates to *coordsstring*, using coordinates from the string "fragcoords".
-The *Fragment* class is an Yggdrasill class.
+The *Fragment* class is an Ash class.

 .. code-block:: python